 Cost of goods sold for Qsymia dispensed to patients includes the inventory costs of API, third party contract manufacturing and packaging and distribution costs, royalties, cargo insurance, freight, shipping, handling and storage costs, and overhead costs of the employees involved with production.
 Cost of goods sold for STENDRA/SPEDRA shipped to our commercialization partners includes the inventory costs of API, tableting, bottling, freight, shipping and handling costs.
-Cost of goods sold increased overall in the first quarter of 2017 as compared to 2016 due primarily to increased product and supply revenue in the first quarter of 2017.
+Cost of goods sold increased overall in the three and six months ended June 30, 2017 as compared to the same periods in 2016 due primarily to increased STENDRA/SPEDRA supply revenue in 2017.